haghard/docker-compose-akka-cluster/README.md

 Persistent actor entity - stateful, long-lived, addressable entity.
 Limits the scope of contention.
 Contention is isolated to a single entity via a unique identifier.

-Cluster Sharding – Akka Cluster Sharding sits on top of Akka Cluster and distributes data in shards, and load across members of a cluster without developers needing to keep track of where data actually resides in the cluster.
+Akka Cluster Sharding sits on top of Akka Cluster and distributes data in shards, and load across members of a cluster without developers needing to keep track of where data actually resides in the cluster.
 Data is stored in Actors that represent individual entities, identified by a unique key, which closely corresponds to an Aggregate Root in Domain-Driven Design terminology.

 ### Next question to address:
  When we add a new shard, say betta, in an operational cluster of 2 alpha nodes ([alpha -> 127.0.0.1-2551,127.0.0.2-2551]), we need to transfer data, that from now on is associated with betta [alpha -> 127.0.0.1-2551,127.0.0.2-2551, betta -> 127.0.0.10-2551]

 ## Docker compose setup